Greenheart/pagecrypt/README.md

 1. Install Node.js >= 15.0.0
 2. Run `npm install` in project root.
 3. Install and use [`mkcert`](https://github.com/FiloSottile/mkcert) to generate local certificates to enable HTTPS for the development server.
-For example `mkcert localhost 192.168.1.32` to generate a two files named `localhost+1*.pem`.
+For example `mkcert localhost 192.168.1.32` to generate a two files ending with `*.pem`.
 4. Update `vite.config.js` to load the generated `*.pem` files in the `https` section.
+5. To use `npm run serve`, also update to the correct `*.pem` filenames in the npm script.

 ## Testing